Back to work Coach — Case Study Fintech · Mobile App

 // Insight 01 — Clarity

-Users Feel More Confident with Accessible, Quick and Clear Info, and Simple Explanations
+Users Feel More Confident with Accessible, Clear Info

-The participant felt more comfortable with clear labeling, transparency, and immediate and easy access to information and explanations.
+The participant felt more comfortable with clear labeling, transparency, and immediate access to information and explanations.

 // Answer